isomorphic-software/smartclient-docs/classes/Tree.md

 ## Attr: Tree.linkPositionField

 ### Description
 The name of the "position" field in this [multi-link tree](#attr-treelinkdata)'s link data.
-Ignored if this tree is not a multi-link tree.
-Note, these values are only used to order the nodes within a parent - so a node with link position -123 will appear before a node with link position 87, but that is the only significance of the link position values
+Ignored if this tree is not a multi-link tree

 ### Groups